expfactory/expfactory-python/doc/source/api.rst

 Retrieving a specific Experiment
 ''''''''''''''''''''''''''''''''

-The unique id of an experiment is its "tag," which also corresponds to the name of its folder and the "tag" variable in its config.json.
+The unique id of an experiment is its "exp_id," which also corresponds to the name of its folder and the "exp_id" variable in its config.json.
 You can select an experiment by this unique id:

 ::